joreilly/PeopleInSpace/README.md

 ### Building
 You need to use Android Studio Arctic Fox (**note: Java 11 is now the minimum version required**).
-Have tested with XCode v11 and v12.
+Most recently tested with XCode v12 and v13.

 When opening iOS/watchOS/macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one).